In development · pre-1.0

 Android

-Kotlin/JVM → Jetpack ComposeA native Android app on the same core, no second implementation of the forecast model, the unit handling, or the voice.
+Kotlin/JVM, ComposeA native Android app on the same core.
+No second forecast model, no second voice.

 Design principles